dreampulse/modelizer/README.md

 ### Attributes

-The folowing example shows how define attributes of your model.
+The following example shows how define attributes of your model.

 ```javascript
 // Import Modelizer